Cognoscan/condense_db/schema.md

 #### Ident

 Ident types describe a field that contains a cryptographic public key, an "Identity".
-They have no optional fields besides the basic `comment`, `sign`, and `query` fields. `default` is not allowed; any implementation must always be able to handle if a field normally containing a public key is not present.
+They have no optional fields besides the basic `comment` and `query` fields. `default` is not allowed; any implementation must always be able to handle if a field normally containing a public key is not present.

 #### Lock

 Lock types describe a field that contains encrypted data (a "Lockbox"), which may be a private key, secret key, or an encrypted data payload.
-They have no optional fields besides the basic `comment`, `sign`, and `query` fields.
+They have the following optional fields:

+- `max_len`: a non-negative integer specifying the maximum length of the lockbox itself.

 `default` is not allowed; any implementation must always be able to handle if a field normally containing a lockbox is not present.